vishapoberon/compiler/ReadMe.md

 ## Licensing

 Vishap Oberon's frontend and C backend engine is a fork of Josef Templ’s Ofront, which has been released under the FreeBSD License.
-Unlike Ofront, Vishap Oberon does not include the Oberon v4 environment.
+Unlike Ofront, Vishap Oberon does not include the Oberon v4 GUI environment.

 The Ulm Oberon Library  and the Ooc libraries are distributed under GPL.
 Proprietry code using these libraries may not be statically linked.